25 Types for Tone in Writing: A Guide for Writers

 • Website content: Make your brand feel approachable and relatable.

-Roxy, a women’s activewear brand for swimming and surfing, uses an informal tone on their website and social media.
+Example of Informal Tone: Roxy Roxy, a women's activewear brand for swimming and surfing, uses an informal tone on their website and social media.
 This helps them connect with customers daily.
+By using an informal tone, you can create a more engaging and relatable writing style for your audience.

 3. Persuasive Tone